shekhargulati/building-java-web-apps-checklist/README.md

 - [ ] Does all the functional requirements met?
 - [ ] Does the code conform to existing style guidelines?
 - [ ] Propose better way to do certain tasks.
 It could be a library function that developer can use.

+## Front-end

+- [ ] Commit `yarn.lock` file
+- [ ] Remove all `console.log` statements in the code.
+- [ ] Use linter and integrate it with the build tool.
+- [ ] Make sure there are no warnings and errors in the console.
+- [ ] Test on all the four major browsers — Chrome, Firefox, IE, and Safari.
+- [ ] Check spellings.
+- [ ]  Make sure grammar is correct in the messages.
+- [ ] Add Google Analytics into your project.
+- [ ] Use jQuery 3 instead of earlier versions of jQuery.